Deveo/ember-emojione/README.md

 ### 2. Installing the EmojiOne library

-The `emojione` package is very large: over 90 MiB.
-For many developers, having it on `bower.json` is a burden.
-For this reason, `ember-emojione` is not bundling this dependency.

-You'll have to include the dependency manually, and there are options
+If you choose to use individual images (i. e. no sprite sheet) AND you want to bundle individual emoji images into your app distro (i. e. no separate CDN), you'll need to install the full `emojione` package (option 2).

+In any other case, it is recommended that you install only the files you need (option 1).

 #### Option 1: including only the necessary assets (recommended)

-As EmojiOne by default works with the free JSDevilr CDN, you don't actually need to fetch EmojiOne assets.

-The bare minimum for the `inject-emoji` helper are the JS and CSS files.
-To use the components, you'll also need the JSON file with emoji definitions.
+The bare minimum you need to display emoji are just two files: JS and CSS.
+To use this addon's components, you'll also need the JSON file with emoji definitions.

 Luckily, Bower allows downloading individual files as individual dependencies: